-"He said stop!"
-Mitch called out, raising his pistol and aiming it at the man in front.
-More men, and now a woman, were appearing in that same, slow, shuffling manner, rising from the depths of the earth through some gateway behind the bar.
-"We ain't telling you again!"
+“He said stop!”
+Mitch said, raising his pistol and aiming it at the man in front.
+More men, and now a woman, were appearing in that same slow shuffling manner, rising from the depths of the earth through some gateway behind the bar.
+“We ain’t telling you again!”

-"Mitch," Ben said, raising a hand to get his attention.
-He didn't want the kind of senseless bloodshed Mitch was occasioned to do.
-"Folks," Ben went on, addressing the growing crowd of moaning and advancing people.
-"Just stop where you are!
-We don't want to hurt none of you."
+“Mitch,” Ben warned, raising a hand to get him to settle down.
+He didn’t want the kind of senseless bloodshed Mitch was occasioned to do, or to encourage the Mexican to join in.
+“Folks,” Ben went on, addressing the growing crowd of moaning and advancing people.
+“Just stop where you are!
+We don’t want to hurt none of you.”

-More men and women continued to spill out, forming a line coming around the bar, shuffling directly toward Ben and the others.
+More men and women continued to rise up behind the bar, forming a narrow line that squeezed around the bar, shuffling directly toward Ben and the others.
 It was a chilling sight.
 Aside from sunken faces, several had gaping wounds on their heads, faces, necks, and arms.
 Dark, dried blood stains covered their torn and ripped clothing.

-"Back up," Ben warned Randy, taking his own cautious steps back to where Mitch and Baha stood at the doorway.
+“Back up,” Ben warned Randy, taking his own cautious steps back to where Mitch and the Mexican stood at the doorway.